TheMrityunjayPathak/TheMrityunjayPathak.github.io/README.md

 ## Usage

-- Customize it with your own projects, content, and contact details.
+- Customize it with your own projects, content and contact details.

 - To customize the website :

-   - Modify the HTML in `index.html` to update your project descriptions, images, and content.
+   - Modify the HTML in `index.html` to update your project descriptions, images and content.

    - Adjust the CSS in the `style.css` file to change the styling and appearance of the website.